 The optical quality and build of this tool are somewhat generic.

-Second to last, we look now to the Laser Range Finder.
+Second, to last, we look now to the Laser Range Finder.
 This product features an extremely competitive price on a slew of excellent features.
-The lithium-ion batteries ensure a long life expectancy.
+Lithium-ion batteries ensure a long life expectancy.
 They also guarantee that you won’t need to be excessively recharging the equipment on a constant basis.

 Unfortunately, the optics and build quality are somewhat lacking.
 The image clarity, as is the case with many of our more affordable picks, does leave something to be desired.